elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-04-cs2107-lecture-4-authentication-password.md

 Can be changed (revoked) | Can't need to remember | Dont have to
 Zero non matched rate | probability of error
-User can pass the password to another person | not possibke
+User can pass the password to another person | not possible

 ### Matching algo: Similiarity
 - there might be noises in capturing data